AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/int-biginit-schema-update-request.md

 * Update the `[ AUTO_INCREMENT ]` to the next value from the table or
 * `INT` to `BIGINT` schema update

 Which solution you use depends on what has caused the issue.
-Refer to the the steps below to isolate the cause.
+Refer to the steps below to isolate the cause.

 ## Steps to check the cause